For much of my life I had the classic pleasing disease.

-Here’s a formula for assertive, healthy self-expression that even Pleasers can have the courage to try:
+Here’s a formula for assertive, healthy self-expression:

 1 State how you’re feeling without blaming the other person:

 E.g., “I’m feeling lonely”